Competition for The Reconstruction of the Destroyed Palestinian Villages

 • Population

 Population has increased ten-fold or more since 1948.
-See first page of the report, which also shows the number of UNRWA Registered Refugees, with other data.
-For other dates you may use the net annual natural increase of 2.75%.
+Consult UNRWA site which has statistical information on the number of UNRWA Registered Refugees, with other data.
+For other dates you may use the net annual natural increase of 2.75%

 Residential areas should be provided for all population on the same village site.
 The density of the village population in 1948 was calculated for 240 typical villages as follows: